Welcome to CAPI Adapt!

-The CAPI Adaptation project (CAPI Adapt) is an optional component to CAPI consisting of two deliverables, a : 1) Climate Vulnerability Assessment, and 2) Climate Adaptation Chapter (or stand along plan).
-The Climate Adaptation may be a chapter in your Climate Action Plan, or a stand-alone Climate Adaptation Plan.
+The CAPI Adaptation project (aka CAPI Adapt) is an optional component to the original CAPI program consisting of two deliverables, a 1) Climate Vulnerability Assessment, and 2) Climate Adaptation Chapter.
+The Climate Adaptation will be a chapter in the municipality's Climate Action Plan.

 What is a Climate Vulnerability Assessment (CVA) and why is it important?